tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 To reduce the dependency on external CAs, this document proposes a limited delegation mechanism that allows a TLS peer to issue its own credentials within the scope of a certificate issued by an external CA.  These credentials only enable the recipient of the delegation to speak for names that the CA has authorized.

-For clarity, we will refer to the certificate issued by the CA as a "certificate", or "delegation certificate", and the one issued by the operator as a "delegated credential" or "DC".
+We will refer to the certificate issued by the CA as a "certificate", or "delegation certificate", and the one issued by the operator as a "delegated credential" or "DC".